glallen01/army-memorandum-class/README.md

 ![Sample Memo](example.png)

 ## Purpose
 Provides a basic AR 25-50 memo in LaTeX.
-S1 approved!
 ## Requirements
 - Requires XeLaTeX for font handling.
 - Requires the Arial font to be installed, if it's not already.